Feora1343/swapi_app/README.md

 ## Base Application

-Your app will have 3 views, though you can divide this up further if you wish.
+Your app will have 2 views.
 Use client-side routing (ngRoute), views, controllers, and a service.
 Angular Material would be awesome but not required.
 You should spend time to style your application, however.

-Users will be able to find and browse SWAPI resources.
+Users will be able to find and favorite SWAPI resources.

 They will be also be able to Favorite any resource they want.
-These favorites will need to be stored in your Mongo database. **You'll need to determine how much information to store in your database keeping in mind you can always get the data again from the API.**
+These favorites will need to be stored in your Mongo database through Mongoose. **You'll need to determine how much information to store in your database keeping in mind you can always get the data again from the API.**

 ### Links